Dishwasher Repair & Maintenance In Gainesville & Ocala, FL

 What Are The Dangers Of Faulty Dishwashers?

-Most dishwasher issues are fixable.
-But if these problems go unnoticed or ignored, they can escalate over time to a disaster situation that affects other components of the plumbing system and property.
-For instance, water leaking out of the washer and flooding the kitchen can damage floors and cabinets and increase the risk of mold appearing.
-In addition, many dishwashers are connected to the kitchen sink and garbage disposal, so clogs that are not removed in a timely manner can begin to obstruct surrounding pipes and create odors in the kitchen.
-As soon as you notice an issue or defective component with your dishwasher, call Sunshine Plumbing and Gas.
+A dishwasher can escalate to a disaster situation that affects other components of the plumbing system and property.
+For instance, water leaking out of the washer and flooding the kitchen can damage floors and cabinets and increase the risk of mold.
+In addition, many dishwashers are connected to the kitchen sink and garbage disposal, so clogs that are not removed in a timely manner can begin to obstruct surrounding pipes in the kitchen.
+As soon as you notice an issue or defective component with your dishwasher, call Sunshine Plumbing and Gas to schedule an inspection and plumbing service.
 We will fix the issue right away and check every component to ensure your dishwasher functions as it should.